truenas/documentation/content/en/hub/tasks/scheduled/rsync.md

 scheduler to meet your needs.
 The custom scheduler can accept standard [cron input strings](https://www.freebsd.org/cgi/man.cgi?query=crontab&sektion=5) for the *Minutes*, *Hours*, and *Days*.
 By default, the *Recursive* option is set.
-If unset, the rsync task will not copy an subdirectories in the *host* dataset.
+If unset, the rsync task will not copy any subdirectories in the *host* dataset.

 Next, enter the *remote* host IP address or hostname.